MelvinMallari/computer-science-notes/distributed-systems.md

 * predicate locks: locks on objects that much a certain condition
 * predicate locks prevent effects of _phantoms_
 * unfortunately, predicate locks do not perform well. if lot of locks by active tx- can be time consuming to check for matching locks
-* _idnex range locking_ instead relaxing relaxes a predicate to match a greater set of objects, reducing the overhead of checking for matching locks
+* _index range locking_ instead relaxing relaxes a predicate to match a greater set of objects, reducing the overhead of checking for matching locks